Skip to main navigation Skip to search Skip to main content

 He has worked with a wide variety of government departments and law enforcement and security agencies.
 In the United Kingdom these include the Home Office, the Ministry of Justice, the Ministry of Defence, HM Prison & Probation Service, the London Metropolitan Police as well as several other UK police forces.
 Overseas he has worked with the United Nations, the United States Department of Justice, the US Department of Homeland Security, NATO, the European Defence Agency, the European Commission, and the Federal Bureau of Investigation.

 He was a long-serving member of the European Commission's Radicalisation Awareness Network Centre of Excellence which worked with practitioners to develop state-of-the-art knowledge to prevent and counter radicalisation to violent extremism.
 Prior to this, he served both on the European Commission's European Network of Experts on Radicalisation and on the Commission's Expert Group on Violent Radicalisation.
-He has provided invited briefings on terrorism-related issues to Select Committees of the UK House of Commons and is a member of the Cabinet Office National Risk Assessment Behavioural Science Expert Group.
+He was a member of the Cabinet Office National Risk Assessment Behavioural Science Expert Group.
+He has provided invited briefings on terrorism-related issues to Select Committees of the UK House of Commons.

 Professor Silke teaches on both undergraduate and postgraduate courses at Royal Holloway.
 He is the programme leader for the BSc Criminology and Psychology and his main teaching is on that degree and with the MSc Terrorism and Counter Terrorism Studies.
-In 2024/25 his primary teaching is on the modules:
+His primary teaching is on the modules:

 The Psychology of Terrorism